Sepideh Moafi

-Sepideh Moafi (سپیده معافی is an Iranian-American actress.
-She is best known for her roles in The Deuce (2017–2019), The L Word: Generation Q (2019–2023), The Killing of Two Lovers (2020), and Black Bird (2022).
+Sepideh Moafi (سپیده معافی; born September 18, 1985) is an Iranian-American actress.
+She is best known for her roles in The Deuce (2017–2019), The L Word: Generation Q (2019–2023), The Killing of Two Lovers (2020), Black Bird (2022), and The Pitt (2026).
+For the latter, she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.

 Early life and education

-Sepideh Moafi was born in a refugee camp in Regensburg, Bavaria, Germany.
-Prior to her birth, her parents fled Iran after the Islamic Revolution.
+Sepideh Moafi was born in September 1985 in a refugee camp in Regensburg, Bavaria, Germany.
+Prior to her birth, her parents had fled Iran following the Islamic Revolution.
 After two years in Turkey and then Germany, where Moafi's parents sought political asylum and claimed refugee status, Moafi's family were granted visas to move to the United States.
 Moafi is an American citizen.

 During her childhood years, she studied opera and was later pulled into musical theatre and jazz.
-Moafi started singing at 15 years old and within a year had a full scholarship to the San Francisco Conservatory of Music, where she graduated in 2007.
+Moafi started singing at 15 years old, and within a year had obtained a full scholarship to the San Francisco Conservatory of Music, where she graduated in 2007.

-Moafi attended the University of California Irvine to study acting, where she later graduated with an MFA in 2013.
+Moafi attended the University of California Irvine to study acting, later graduating with an MFA in 2013.